SOME LINKS IN THIS POST MAY BE FROM OUR SPONSORS. POLICY PAGE

 Acorns isn’t perfect.
 These are some disadvantages we found while using their service:

 - Poor customer service: All of the negative reviews we researched always related to a customer service experience.
 Whether it was a lack of help, many attempts, or similar, it boiled down to trouble in that department.

-Monthly fee: While it isn’t much to pay $1, $2, etc, it’s still a fee that you have to pay.
+- Monthly Acorns fee: While it isn’t much to pay $1, $2, etc, it’s still a management fee that you have to pay.
 All of the other money apps we’ve reviewed so far were free, so it is a slight drawback.

 - Higher fees for large accounts: If you plan to build up your Acorns portfolio, expect to also pay higher than average fees.
 These can really add up.

 Acorns is a newer app on the market and still has time to fixes its slight flaws.
-It will help you save and earn all at once.
+Bottom line, they help you save and earn all at once.
 Not many apps can boast that.

 It’s easy to use and made to be as passive as possible.
-There’s no set minimum investment, and you determine how much to put in at once or as a recurring payment.
+There’s no set minimum balance, and you determine how much to put in at once or as a recurring payment.